mahim2003/Battleship/README.md

 # Battleship
 ### Description
-My group and I are working on creating our own version of Battleship with additional features that make the game fun and interesting, for example, playing an action card that allows you to guess 3 times in a row.
+An online version of Battleship with some additional features.
+Created using PyGame.

 ### How to run the game
 **Step 1: Clone the repository**